Not All Invariants Are Equal: Curating Training Data to Accelerate Program Verification with SLMs

+We denote by $t_b$ the wall-clock time of direct verification $\mathcal{V}(A,P,q)$, and by $t_v = \max(t_1, t_2)$ the parallel execution time of the correctness and sufficiency checks, where $t_1$ and $t_2$ are their respective solving times.

 The final outcome is determined by Table~\ref{tab:decision}.
 This procedure is sound; conclusive outcomes (\textsc{True} or \textsc{False}) are guaranteed to be correct \citep{wei2025invbench}.
-Compared to direct verification, this approach aims to augment the problem with new knowledge that can be useful to prove the desired property.
-The correctness and validity checks are independent and can therefore be performed in parallel, and in the case where both queries are simpler than the original query, the wall-clock verification time is reduced.
+This approach augments the verification problem with new knowledge that can be useful to prove the desired property.
+The correctness and sufficiency checks are independent and can therefore be performed in parallel, and in the case where both queries are simpler than the original query, the wall-clock verification time is reduced.

 An illustration of the approach appears in Figure~\ref{fig:vbs}.
-Instead of directly verifying the query (gray box), we can use the invariant $I=(l, 5x+3y=300)$, and verify its correctness (green box) and sufficiency (yellow box).
+Instead of directly verifying the query (Baseline block, top-right), we can use the invariant $I=(l, 5x+3y=300)$ and verify its correctness (Correctness Check block, bottom-left) and sufficiency (Sufficiency Check block, bottom-right).
 When the verifier returns $\textsc{True}$ for both of these queries, we can immediately deduce the safety of the program.

-\textbf{Generating Invariants.} The usefulness of the aforementioned techniques is conditional upon our ability to generate useful invariant candidates --- i.e., such that will allow us to reach a \textsc{True}/\textsc{False} outcome, as per Table~\ref{tab:decision}.
-We define the invariant generation task, which is the primary focus of this work, as follows: given a verification query $\langle A, P, q \rangle$, a verification oracle $\mathcal{V}$, and a designated loop entry location $l \in \mathcal{L}(P)$, the objective is to synthesize a predicate $\varphi$ such that the resulting property $I = (l, \varphi)$ satisfies the correctness and sufficiency checks; i.e., $\mathcal{V}$ returns \textsc{True} for the corresponding correctness and sufficiency queries.
-We also consider invariant candidates that fail their sufficiency checks as desirable, as these can expose bugs in $P$.
+\textbf{Generating Invariants.} The effectiveness of the aforementioned techniques is conditional upon our ability to generate useful invariant candidates, i.e., candidates that will allow us to reach a \textsc{True}/\textsc{False} outcome, as per Table~\ref{tab:decision}.
+We define the invariant generation task, which is the primary focus of this work, as follows: given a verification query $\langle A, P, q \rangle$, a verification oracle $\mathcal{V}$, and a designated loop entry $l \in \mathcal{L}(P)$, the objective is to synthesize a predicate $\varphi$ such that the resulting property $I = (l, \varphi)$ satisfies the correctness and sufficiency checks; i.e., $\mathcal{V}$ returns \textsc{True} for the corresponding correctness and sufficiency queries.
+We also regard a correct candidate whose sufficiency check returns \textsc{False} as desirable, since this witnesses a genuine bug in $P$.